publiclab/publiclab-archive/notes/alejobonifacio/02-01-2022/did-you-see-gray-hair-in-the-bottom-of-freshwater-bodies.md

 ---
-title: 'Did you see gray “hair” in the bottom of freshwater bodies?'
-tagnames: sewage, water-quality, bacteria, new, wastewater, activity:new, zoom:6, lon:-64, lat:-31, research-curation-fellows, activity:wastewater
+title: "Did you see gray “hair” in the bottom of freshwater bodies?"\ntagnames: 'sewage, water-quality, bacteria, new, wastewater, activity:new, zoom:6, lon:-64, lat:-31, research-curation-fellows, activity:wastewater'
 author: alejobonifacio
 path: /notes/alejobonifacio/02-01-2022/did-you-see-gray-hair-in-the-bottom-of-freshwater-bodies.md
 nid: 29038